AdobeDocs/marketo-measure.en/help/channel-tracking-and-setup/offline-channels/campaigns-and-campaign-members.md

 >[!CAUTION]
 >
 >Keep in mind that this trigger does not track any campaign members that were removed in the past, so this only works moving forward.
-If you need to remove a large number of past campaign members' touchpoints, contact [Marketo Support](https://nation.marketo.com/t5/support/ct-p/Support){target="_blank"}.
+If you need to remove a large number of past campaign members' touchpoints, contact [[!DNL Marketo] Support](https://nation.marketo.com/t5/support/ct-p/Support){target="_blank"}.

 >[!MORELIKETHIS]
 >